gcanti/fp-ts/docs/modules/TaskEither.ts.md

 # Overview

-`TaskEither<L, A>` represents an asynchronous computation that either yields a value of type `A` or fails yielding an error of type `L`.
+`TaskEither<E, A>` represents an asynchronous computation that either yields a value of type `A` or fails yielding an error of type `E`.
 If you want to represent an asynchronous computation that never fails, please see `Task`.

 ---